 Several walking tours stop by Old Burying Point Cemetery (aka Charter Street Cemetery), the oldest cemetery in Salem.
 Dating back to 1673, this well-visited tourist stop has an impressive collection of 17th, 18th and 19th century gravestone art.
 It is also the final resting place of Judge John Hawthorne (Nathaniel’s great-great-grandfather and one of the leading judges in the witchcraft trials of 1692) and Samuel McIntire, who built architecturally significant houses throughout New England.

-The Annual Psychic Fair & Witchcraft Expo sees all!
+The Annual Psychic Fair and Witches’ Market sees all!
 Daily in October, visitors can get authentic psychic readings via tarot cards, clairvoyant vision, palm readings, crystal ball scrying, angels and spirit guides and past-life readings.
-Entrance into the expo is free, but you can take a bit of the experience home with you at the Witches Market; vendors offers crystals, jewelry, incense, books of shadows, divination tools, spell kits, sun catchers and other mystical goodies.
+Entrance into the expo is free, but you can take a bit of the experience home with you at the Witches’ Market; vendors offers crystals, jewelry, incense, books of shadows, divination tools, spell kits, sun catchers and other mystical goodies.

 Merry meet, merry part and merry meet again!